 - Demonstrated excellence in communication and verbal skills.

-- Effective Relationship-building skills and ability to interact with cross-functional teams to deliver time-bound results.
+- Effective relationship-building skills and the ability to interact with cross-functional teams to deliver time-bound results.

-- Experience in various facets of computer science programming, including being adept with C/C++ and C#.
+- Experience in computer science programming, including being adept with C/C++ and C#.

 - Experience in IOT programming is an added advantage.

 Microsoft Interview Questions

 It’s important to note that Microsoft, like all other top-tier tech companies, has a number of interview questions that they keep rotating between.
 Questions and problems are frequently removed from the rotation and replaced with new ones on a regular basis.